pipelinelabo/datalaiq-wiki/ingesters/integrations.md

 }
 ~~~

-A unique Gravwell plugin section can be applied to each DNS listener.
-An example Corefile which listens to two different interfaces and applies a unique Gravwell configuration to each might look like so:
+A unique DatalaiQ plugin section can be applied to each DNS listener.
+An example Corefile which listens to two different interfaces and applies a unique DatalaiQ configuration to each might look like so:

 ~~~
 .:53 {